 1. Accept that you can be good without being perfect.

 “And now that you don’t have to be perfect, you can be good.” – 0ne of my favorite quotes of all time is from author John Steinbeck’s novel, East of Eden

-Type 1s are the ultimate perfectionists.
+Enneagram 1s are the ultimate perfectionists.
 As a parent who is an Enneagram type 1, let go of the relentless pursuit of perfection.
 Give your kids (and yourself) a whole lot of grace and plenty of space to make mistakes.
 Humanity is not perfect.
 Period.
 End of story.
 But we, as imperfect humans, can be good in word and deed.
-We can be kind and generous and loving to ourselves and to others, especially our children.
+We can be kind, generous, and loving to ourselves and others, especially our children.
 Stop trying to be perfect.
 Embrace being good instead.

 2. Get comfortable with failure.

 “Only those who fail greatly can ever achieve greatly.” – Former U.S. Attorney General and Senator Robert F. Kennedy

 Enneagram 1s tend to be incredibly organized but not exceptionally flexible.
 As a parent who is an Enneagram type 1, remember that we all learn best through our failures, not our successes.
 If everything humans did always went well, we would never have any opportunities to mature into better humans.
 As scary as it can be, failure is a great gift.
 It’s an essential and healthy part of daily life on this imperfect earth.
 Struggles build character and help us grow in patience, endurance, faith, and hope.
 Decide that failure is your new best friend from now on.